Schween123/Solana_bot/README.md

-# RAYDIUM AMM Trading Bot Template
+# Katas ng miming bot

 ## About the project
-This project is for [RAYDIUM SDK](https://github.com/raydium-io/raydium-sdk) Trading Bot template
+This project is from [RAYDIUM SDK](https://github.com/raydium-io/raydium-sdk) Trading Bot template

 ## Getting Started
 ### Installation